mattermost/docs/source/install/self-managed-changelog.md

     - MySQL 7M Posts - ~17s (Instance: db.r5.xlarge)
     - MySQL 9M Posts - 2min 12s (Instance: db.r5.large)
     - Postgres 7M Posts - ~9s  (Instance: db.r5.xlarge)
- - For customers wanting a zero downtime upgrade, they are welcome to apply this index prior to doing the upgrade.
-This is fully backwards compatible and will not acquire any table lock or affect any existing operations on the table.
+ - For customers wanting a zero downtime upgrade, they are encouraged to apply this index prior to doing the upgrade.
+This is fully backwards compatible and will not acquire any table lock or affect any existing operations on the table when run manually.
+Else, the queries will run during the upgrade process and will lock the table in non-MySQL environments.
 Run the following to apply this index:
     - For MySQL: `CREATE INDEX idx_posts_create_at_id on Posts(CreateAt, Id) LOCK=NONE;`
     - For Postgres: `CREATE INDEX CONCURRENTLY IF NOT EXISTS idx_posts_create_at_id on posts(createat, id);`